AdaCore/training_material/courses/fundamentals_of_ada/180a_multiple_inheritance.rst

    - A view may have more constraints than the actual object

-* `limited` interfaces can be implemented by BOTH limited types and non-limited types
+* :ada:`limited` interfaces can be implemented by BOTH limited types and non-limited types
 * Non-limited interfaces have to be implemented by non-limited types

 ========